sec-fortress/CRTP-Notes/Domain Persistence.md

 # **Diamond Ticket**

-- A diamond ticket is created by decrypting a valid TGT, making changes to it and re-encrypt it using the AES keys of the krbtgt account.
+- A diamond ticket is created by decrypting a valid `TGT`, making changes to it and re-encrypt it using the `AES` keys of the krbtgt account.
-- Golden ticket was a TGT forging attacks whereas diamond ticket is a TGT modification attack.
+- Golden ticket was a `TGT` forging attacks whereas diamond ticket is a `TGT` modification attack.
 - Once again, the persistence lifetime depends on krbtgt account.
 - A diamond ticket is more opsec safe as it has:
-	- Valid ticket times because a TGT issued by the DC is modified
+	- Valid ticket times because a `TGT` issued by the DC is modified
-	- In golden ticket, there is no corresponding TGT request for TGS/Service ticket requests as the TGT is forged.
+	- In golden ticket, there is no corresponding `TGT` request for TGS/Service ticket requests as the `TGT` is forged.
 - A diamond ticket should be chosen over a golden ticket in a real assessment.

-> In Golden tickets we forge a TGT, in Diamond ticket we open it up (decrypt), make changes and re-encrypt it
+> In **Golden tickets** we forge a `TGT`, in **Diamond ticket** we open it up (decrypt), make changes and re-encrypt it

 **_Example Usage -:_**

-- We would still need krbtgt AES keys.
-Use the following Rubeus command to create a diamond ticket (note that RC4 or AES keys of the user can be used too):
+- We would still need `krbtgt AES keys`.
+Use the following `Rubeus` command to create a diamond ticket (note that `RC4` or `AES` keys of the user can be used too):

 ```powershell